AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/netsuite.md

 feature: Workfront Fusion
 exl-id: 66d2e59e-0945-4a6b-a0fe-5c313051ad4e
 ---
-# NetSuite modules
+# [!DNL NetSuite] modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use [!DNL NetSuite], as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL NetSuite], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).